MohdRas/docker-basics/README.md

   - creating a container with name "redis-older"
 - docker run -d -p 60001:6379 --name redis-latest redis
   - creating a container with name 'redis-latest'
-- docker logs CONTAINER_ID -> Logs of a container
+- docker logs CONTAINER_ID/CONTAINER_NAME -> Logs of a container
 - docker logs CONTAINER_NAME -> Logs of a container
-- docker exec -it CONTAINER_ID /bin/bash
+- docker exec -it CONTAINER_ID/CONTAINER_NAME /bin/bash
   - inside the container as a root user.
   - virtual file system inside the container.
   - these containers are light weight linux images hence all the linux command won't be available like "curl" command.